Moorcroft: History

 Rising fuel and labour costs brought Moorcroft, with its highly labour-intensive techniques, into financial difficulties and in an attempt to mass-produce Moorcroft pottery, part of the company was sold to the Roper Brothers in 1984.
 This attempt was unsuccessful, and in 1986 Roper Brothers' share was resold to business partners Hugh Edwards and Richard Dennis.
-In 1992 Dennis and his pottery designer wife, Sally Tuffin, left the company, leaving the Edwards family as sole owners (remaining so in 2008).
+In 1992, Dennis and his pottery designer wife, Sally Tuffin, left the company, leaving the Edwards family as sole owners (remaining so in 2008).

 Walter Moorcroft retired as the director of design in 1987, but continued to contribute until his last design, 'Rock of Ages', was launched in 1999.
 In 1993, 24-year-old Rachel Bishop joined the company as its senior designer.
 By claiming the original establishment of the Macintyre studio under William Moorcroft in 1897 as its own founding date, in 1997 Moorcroft celebrated its centenary.
 During 1998 it established a new Moorcroft Design Studio and employed several designers to extend the range of its products.

+On 1 May 2025, Moorcroft announced it had stopped trading with the loss of 57 jobs.
+The firm blamed the rise in energy prices, stating their energy costs had gone up almost £250,000 over the past two years, with the additional pressures of carbon taxes and cheaper imports impacting their business.
+In June 2025 Will Moorcroft, grandson of William Moorcroft, acquired the company's assets, bringing the business back under the control of a member of the founding family for the first time since Walter Moorcroft's retirement in 2006, with Liberty regaining an interest as a backer of the takeover deal.

-Moorcroft Pottery
+Moorcroft pottery

 Early in his employment at Macintyre's, William Moorcroft created designs for the company's Aurelian Ware range of high-Victorian pottery, which had transfer-printed and enamelled decoration in bold red, blue and gold colours.
-Introduced very soon afterwards, his art nouveau-influenced Florian Ware was decorated entirely by hand, with the design outlined in trailed slip using a technique known as tubelining.
-This technique has been used in almost all of Moorcroft's art pottery ever since, distinguishing it from mass-produced pottery.
+Introduced very soon afterwards, his Art Nouveau-influenced Florian Ware was decorated entirely by hand, with the design outlined in trailed slip using a technique known as tubelining.
+This technique was used in almost all of Moorcroft's subsequent art pottery, distinguishing it from mass-produced pottery.
 Both father and son also experimented with high-temperature flambé techniques, producing high glaze with vibrant colour.

 Later Walter Moorcroft designs reflect the simpler appearance preferred during his era.
 Moorcroft Design Studio patterns show strong influences from the founding days of William Moorcroft coupled with the advances in colouring techniques of more recent years.
 Aimed at the luxury end of the collector and gift markets, they are generally in the form of such products as display plates, vases, pin dishes, lamp-bases and jars of varying shape and size.